 WHO ARE WE?

-The Nanaimo Newcomers’ Club is a non-denominational, non-profit social group for women who have moved to Nanaimo and area within the last three years.
+The Nanaimo Newcomers’ Club is a non-denominational, non-profit social group for all women who have moved to Nanaimo and area within the last three years.
 The club has been in existence since 1985 and is organized and run by an executive board and activity coordinators who are all volunteers.

 WHAT IS THE PURPOSE OF THE NANAIMO NEWCOMERS' CLUB?

-We exist to welcome and offer friendship to women who are new to the Nanaimo area.
+We exist to welcome and offer friendship to all women who are new to the Nanaimo area.
 We offer opportunities to share common interests and to learn about Nanaimo and the Island, with the goal of having fun and forging new and lasting friendships.